HL7/fhir-shorthand/input/pagecontent/reference.md

 **Examples:**

-* Assignment of a code data type:
+* Assignment of a code datatype:

   ```
   * status = #arrived